hphelion/documentation/devplatform/helion/user/reference/client-ref.html.md

 # HP Helion Development Platform: Application Lifecycle Service Client Command Reference {#helion-client-command-reference}

 Many of the informational commands take a **--json** option if you wish to generate machine-parseable output.
-In some cases the **--json** option reveals additional details.
+In some cases the json output reveals additional details.

 Note that Administrative user privileges are required for some commands.